cleo/harmony-container-poc/README.md

 This `harmony-alpine` image, which weighs in at 883.55 MB on my laptop, functions like a Kubernetes init container.
 This image is used very simply to map `/opt/harmony` to the `harmony1` volume, and on first use the volume is initialized from the `/opt/harmony` in the image.
-The `prepvolume.sh` script copies in the designated license file and fixes up permissions on the volume.

 The Harmony service actually runs from the `Dockerfile` image, which contains only the jre needed to run Harmony, and weighs in at only 108.47 MB on my laptop.